What happens in a pressure vessel?

 Definition and Types of Pressure Vessels

-A pressure vessel is a specially designed container built to hold liquids or gases at a pressure significantly different from the ambient pressure.
-These vessels are constructed with precision to ensure they can securely contain substances, especially when they’re under high pressure, without any risk of bursting or leaking.
+A pressure vessel is a specially designed container built to securely hold liquids or gases at a pressure that differs significantly from the ambient (or surrounding) pressure.
+These vessels are meticulously engineered to handle internal pressures that can be extremely high or even low, depending on their intended application.
+Their construction demands precision, durability, and safety measures to ensure they can contain substances without risk of bursting or leaking, even under challenging conditions.

 Different Types of Pressure Vessels: